woojoo666/arcana-notes/notes9.md

 * nothing is defined, because the definitions are cyclic
 * you aren't allowed to have feedback in the ancestry graph
 * even though you can have feedback in the dependency graph
-* eg in the feedback examples shown earlier
+* eg in the feedback examples shown earlier (// TODO: FIND REFERENCED SECTION)

 		output: input | output